sermons/spouse/slides/slides.md

   + understood God's sovereignty
   + but still emotionally reluctant
   + trust Rebekah to make her own choice

+---
-+ but hero of the story is always God
+Hero of the story

+>>>
 + not about Abe's faith, servant's dilligence, Rebekah's bravery, Isaac's quiet times, etc.
 + God's faithfulness to His promise
   + His plan from Abe to Isaac to Jacob
 + through both royal and priestly lines, on down to Jesus
   + through whom all nations are blessed